 In addition to these benefits, data analytics aids in pinpointing bottlenecks within the supply chain and provides valuable insights for operational enhancements.
-By leveraging analytics, logistics companies can anticipate customer behavior, enabling them to tailor their services to meet evolving customer demands effectively.
+By leveraging analytics, logistics companies can anticipate customer behavior, enabling them to tailor their services like FTL trucking shipping services, dry van transportation services and flatbed full truckload service to meet evolving customer demands effectively.

 4. Sea-to-Land Transportation